costpetrides/Fluid-Dynamics-Navier-Stokes/README.md

 This equation ensures that the mass of the fluid remains constant over time, meaning that the amount of fluid entering a given volume is equal to the amount of fluid leaving that volume.

-### Summary

-Together, the Navier-Stokes and Continuity equations form the cornerstone of fluid dynamics, enabling the mathematical modeling of complex fluid flows.
-Solving these equations for a particular set of boundary conditions and initial conditions provides insight into the behavior of fluids in various scientific and engineering applications.